edom/work/dynasty/README.md

 - Show character traits.
 - Show character titles.
 - Show character attributes.

-Use the browser for user interface.
+- Run a Scotty web server instance at localhost:8008.
-Run a Scotty web server instance at localhost:8008.
+- Use the browser for user interface.

 The URL /people shows a HTML page describing all people in the game.

 Allow the user to configure the web server port via environment variable `HTTP_PORT`.